Girls tend to have a major growth spurt between the ages of 10 and 14. Most will reach their adult height by the time they are 14 or 15 years old.

 - Medications: The use of some medicines can slow growth.
-The chronic use of corticosteroids is one possible example of this.
-However, chronic diseases that often require corticosteroids, such as asthma, can also affect growth.
+The long-term use of corticosteroids is one possible example of this.
+However, some conditions that are treated with corticosteroids, such as asthma, can also

 - Chronic illness: Long-term health conditions, such as cystic fibrosis, kidney disease, and celiac disease can lead to a shorter than expected adult height.
 Children who have had cancer may also be shorter as adults.

-- Genetic conditions: Children with Down syndrome, Noonan syndrome and Turner syndrome are expected to be shorter than their peers.
+- Genetic conditions: Children with Noonan syndrome and Turner syndrome are expected to be shorter than their peers.
 Those with Marfan syndrome tend to be taller.

-Teenagers can sometimes feel self-conscious about this element of growing up, but it is normal to:
+Teenagers can sometimes feel self-conscious about this element of growing up.
+However, it is normal to: